BrianAtwell/SmartMailBox/README.md

 1. Server application to receive the SmartMailBox events.
 This will probably a separate project that will use a raspberry pi.
 Following are some ideas.
    1. The Pi will control an old CD drive that will popup a prop letter that says you got mail.
    1. Use a servo to swing to upright position to indicate mail arrived.

+1. Server Host URL will be a max of 512 bytes.

 ### Optional
 1. The ESP32 will register SmartHomeDevice mDNS service.